 Talent development programmes that seek to take everyone’s talents and use them, grow them, exploit strengths and find roles where people can be as motivated as possible will surely deliver better and more consistent performances than those that don’t.

-A talent development programme can include everyone where the businesses’ leadership believes that everyone who works there has some talent and everyone is therefore on their own programme to understand their talent and to use it for the benefit of the business, the team and the individual (in that order) to achieve their goals.
+A talent development programme can include everyone where the businesses’ leadership believes that everyone who works there has some talent and everyone is therefore on their own programme and interested in developing talent for the benefit of the business, the team and the individual (in that order) to achieve their goals.

 The story goes that the FD asked the MD why he was so committed to the development of their people.
 “The thing is”, says the FD, “what if we develop all these people and they leave?”
 “No the thing is”, says the MD, “what if we don’t develop them and they stay?”
 (From The Speed of Trust, by Stephen M. R. Covey)